Energy-Tweedie: Score meets Score, Energy meets Energy: Background

-The \textit{Stein score} of the corrupted marginal is then defined as:
+where ``$*$'' denotes the convolution operation.
+The \textit{Stein score} of the noisy marginal is then defined as:

 A well-known result for $s_m$ is Fisher's formula \citep{louis_finding_1982, cappe_inference_2005}.
-In our case, we will be plugging-in $y$ --- the "noisy" ambient variable --- instead of the parameter $\theta$; that is, switching from the Fisher to the Stein score.
-The result for a location family distribution $q$ is:
+In our case, we will be plugging-in $y$ --- the ``noisy'' ambient variable --- instead of the parameter $\theta$; that is, switching from the Fisher to the Stein score.
+The result when using additive noise $q$ is:

 or equivalently: